Skip to Content

 Then you’ll love the Grand Velas Riviera Maya, a luxury all-inclusive resort known for its excellent dining.
 We certainly drooled over its wide range of restaurants.

-Tulum accommodations:
+Lula Tulum

-Sanara Tulum, for example, has 19 minimalist-style (air-conditioned) rooms on a beautiful stretch of Tulum Beach, plus a beachside yoga studio and superb vegan restaurant.
+Lula (a Colibri Boutique Hotel), for example, has 19 minimalist-style (air-conditioned) rooms on a beautiful stretch of Tulum Beach, plus a beachside yoga studio and superb vegan restaurant.

 Or you can save a little money and stay in Tulum Town.